MultiSafepay/docs/content/payment-methods/manual-capture.md

 **Order status:** Changes as the customer's order with you progresses towards shipment (independent of payment)

-**Transaction status:** Changes as the funds progress towards settlement in your MultiSafepay balance
+**Transaction status:** Changes as the funds progress towards settlement in your account balance

 | Action | Description | Order status | Transaction status |
 |---|---|---|---|